cfdemons/cs-luma-archer/tutorial.md

 code_saturne run
 ```

 and save it in the case directory as `submit.sh`.
+Ensure that you enter your own ARCHER2 account as ACCOUNT.
 The simulation will run with 128 LUMA processes on one node, and 128 Code\_Saturne processes on another node.

 Submit the batch job: